 This article describes the process of replacing an LCD or LED TV screen.
 If you are not sure if you should replace it, read Is My TV Worth Fixing?.
-For plasma TVs, go to How To Replace a Plasma Display Panel.
+For plasma TVs, go to How to Replace a Plasma Display Panel.
 If you're not sure what kind of TV you have, see Is my TV an LCD, LED or Plasma?.

 Ordering the Display Panel

-To place an order for the panel from a TV parts distributor is not difficult.
+Ordering a display panel from a TV parts distributor is not difficult.
 Follow the steps that are described in How to Order TV Parts.
 The service manual would also be a handy reference to have if you have a high-end television.
 It might contain special instructions specific to your model.
 You can order one from a the suppliers listed under Resources.

 When the Shipment Comes In